The Web Framework

 Structured Errors

-Every error returns JSON with an error code, human message, suggested fix, and code example.
-Agents parse, understand, and fix errors in a single pass.
+Core runtime errors carry an error code, human message, suggested fix, and code example, and serialize to JSON.
+Agents parse, understand, and fix them in a single pass.

 { code: "SIGNAL_READ_OUTSIDE_TRACKING",